ArkCase/ark_helm_charts/repo/docs/External_Services.md

 The ArkCase application will attempt to initialize the Alfresco contents on bootup - whether internal or external -, and as such there should not be any need for manual intervention on the deployer's part.
 This effort will only be done once, and its success will be tracked within ArkCase's persistence areas.

 As long as the configurations (URLs, usernames, passwords, etc.) are correct, everything should work out just fine.
 Specifically, the content seeder script will require administrative access to Alfresco, so whatever username (`global.conf.content.username`) or password (`global.conf.content.password`) are used, they must provide administrator access for the seeding process to succeed (this is particularly important for the Records Management portions).

+In particular, the ArkCase initialization data may include information regarding users and groups to be added to the ***ALFRESCO\_ADMINISTRATORS*** group during initialization.
+As such it's important that the `username` and `password` settings permit access to an account that's already a member of that group, or any other group/role with access to add members (either users or groups) to that group.

 ## <a name="ssl"></a>SSL/TLS Considerations